HenrySwanson/minimal-primes/src/mepn-notes.md

 - if insplit=0, add to list (split=0) and return false
 - for i in 2...5
   - check if x_1 ... x_i y y ... x_n contains a prime
-  - if so, split the pattern, add the children to the list (split=2), and return true
+  - if so, split the family, add the children to the list (split=2), and return true
 - TODO: there's something about splitting and gcds?
 - if all that fails, add to list with split=1, return false